 UK health authorities have classified Anguilla as having a risk of Zika virus transmission.
 For more information and advice, visit the website of the National Travel Health Network and Centre

 Most visits to Anguilla are trouble-free.
 However, cases of robbery and other crimes do occur.
-See Crime
+See Crime.

-Take out comprehensive travel and medical insurance before you travel.
+You should take out comprehensive travel and medical insurance before you travel.